-Each €1.00 (\$1.2022) increase or decrease in the assumed offering price of \$ per ADS in the U.S. offering, which is the midpoint of the price range set forth on the cover page of this prospectus, corresponding to € per ordinary share in the European private placement (assuming the December 29, 2017 exchange rate of €1.00 = \$1.2022), would increase or decrease the total consideration paid by new investors participating in the global offering by million (\$ million), assuming that the number of ordinary shares offered by us (including ordinary shares in the form of ADSs), as set forth on the cover page of the prospectus, remains the same and before deducting estimated underwriting commissions and estimated offering expenses payable by us.
-Subject to applicable law, we may also increase or decrease the number of ordinary shares (including ordinary shares in the form of ADSs) we are offering.
-Each increase or decrease in 1,000,000 ordinary shares (including ordinary shares in the form of ADSs) offered by us would increase or decrease the total consideration paid by new investors participating in the global offering by € million

-(\$ million), assuming that the assumed offering price remains the same and before deducting underwriting commissions and estimated offering expenses payable by us.
+Each $\pounds 1.00$ (\$1.1677) increase or decrease in the assumed offering price of \$ per ADS in the U.S. offering, which is the midpoint of the price range set forth on the cover page of this prospectus, corresponding to \pounds per ordinary share in the European private placement (assuming the June 30, 2018 exchange rate of $\pounds 1.00 = \$1.1677$), would increase or decrease the total consideration paid by new investors participating in the global offering by \pounds million (\$ million), assuming that the number of ordinary shares offered by us (including ordinary shares in the form of ADSs), as set forth on the cover page of the prospectus, remains the same and before deducting estimated underwriting commissions and estimated offering expenses payable by us.
+Subject to applicable law, we may also increase or decrease the number of ordinary shares in the form of ADSs) we are offering.
+Each increase or decrease in 1,000,000 ordinary shares (including ordinary shares in the form of ADSs) offered by us would increase or decrease the total consideration paid by new investors participating in the global offering by \pounds million (\$ million), assuming that the assumed offering by \pounds million (\$ million), assuming that the assumed offering by \pounds million (\$ million), assuming that the assumed offering price remains the same and before deducting by \pounds million (\$ million), assuming that the assumed offering price remains the same and before deducting by \pounds million (\$ million), assuming that the assumed offering price remains the same and before deducting by \pounds million (\$ million), assuming that the assumed offering price million (\$ million), assuming that the assumed offering price remains the same and before deducting underwriting commissions and estimated offering expenses payable by us.
 The as adjusted information discussed above is illustrative only and will change based on the actual offering price, the actual number of ordinary shares offered by us (including ordinary shares in the form of ADSs) and other terms of the global offering determined at pricing.

 The table above assumes no exercise of the underwriters' option to purchase additional ADSs and/or ordinary shares in the global offering.
-If the underwriters exercise their option to purchase additional ADSs and/or ordinary shares in full, the number of ordinary shares (including ordinary shares in the form of ADSs) held by the existing shareholders after the global offering would be reduced to % of the total number of ordinary shares (including ordinary shares in the form of ADSs) outstanding after the global offering, and the number of ordinary shares (including ordinary shares in the form of ADSs) held by new investors participating in the global offering would increase to % of the total number of ordinary shares (including ordinary shares in the form of ADSs) outstanding after the global offering.
+If the underwriters exercise their option to purchase additional ADSs and/or ordinary shares in full, the number of ordinary shares (including ordinary shares in the form of ADSs) held by the existing shareholders after the global offering would be reduced to shares in the form of ADSs) outstanding after the global offering, and the number of ordinary shares (including ordinary shares (including ordinary shares (including ordinary shares (including ordinary shares in the form of ADSs) beld by new investors participating in the global offering would increase to shares of ordinary shares (including ordinary shares in the form of ADSs) outstanding after the global offering.

-The tables and calculations above are based on the number of ordinary shares (including ordinary shares in the form of ADSs) that will be outstanding after the global offering, which is based on 31,166,437 ordinary shares outstanding as of December 31, 2017 and excludes:
+The tables and calculations above are based on the number of ordinary shares (including ordinary shares in the form of ADSs) that will be outstanding after the global offering, which is based on 31,166,437 ordinary shares outstanding as of June 30, 2018 and excludes: